endurodave/DelegateMQ/docs/DETAILS.md

 # Build

+The repository root project build executes all unit tests and examples with no external code or library dependencies on Windows or Linux systems.
 [CMake](https://cmake.org/) is used to create the project files in the `build` directory.
-The repository root project executes all unit tests and examples with no external code or library dependencies.

 `cmake -B build .`

-## Build Options

-The DelegateMQ build options are located within `DelegateMQ.cmake`.
-Customize the external library paths within `External.cmake`.

 ## Example Projects

 Remote delegate example projects are located within the `example/sample-projects` directory and explained in [Sample Projects](#sample-projects).
+Most sample projects rely upon one or more external libraries as documented in [Example Setup](#examples-setup).

+The [system-architecture](#system-architecture) project located within the `example\sample-projects\system-architecture` directory is a client-server application that runs on Windows or Linux, showcasing various delegate-based design techniques, including remote communication, asynchronous callbacks/APIs, and more.
+The application builds rely upon the ZeroMQ and MessagePack external libraries as explained in [Example Setup](#examples-setup).

+The other example projects narrowly demonstrate a particular remote delegate combination of transport and serialization libraries.

 ## Examples Setup